master-of-zen/Av1an/README.md

                             mean, 1,25,75 percentile.
                             Requires: Installed FFMPEG and installed libvmaf.

     --vmaf_path             Custom path to libvmaf models, by default used system one.
+                            Models must exist in the current working directory.
+                            You need to pass file with .pkl extension, not .pkl.model (but they both needed)

     --vmaf_target           Vmaf value to target.
 Best works with 85-97.